-Clear Creek Elementary School's instructional program is designed to implement and extend the Common Core State Standards and North Carolina Essential Standards.
+Clear Creek Elementary School's instructional program is designed to implement and extend the North Carolina Standard Course of Study.
 Instruction is provided by a dedicated professional staff of teachers and instructional associates that focuses on the areas of reading, writing, mathematics, social studies, science and language arts.
 Also, specialized instruction is provided in the areas of Physical Education, Music, Media, Art, Computer and ESL.
-We also have an Exceptional Children's Teacher, Talent Development Teacher, Speech Pathologist, Literacy Facilitator and Student Service Specialist.
+We also have Exceptional Children's Teachers, Talent Development Teacher, Speech Pathologist, Academic Facilitators and Student Service Specialists.
 Our primary goal is to assure each child's success by implementing a challenging program in all our classrooms.

 Clubs: Each club meets in the TD/Catalyst room every Wednesday.

 Mathapalooza is a Third grade club that focuses on problem solving and teamwork.
 These students will compete in the CMS Mathapalooza competition in February.

 Dragon Book Battle: Fourth and Fifth graders take the challenge to read 15 books from a specific book list for each grade level.
 In May each both grades will hold a competition in which teams will compete to answer the most "in which book" questions.

 Chess Club: Fourth and Fifth graders discuss the strategies for making the best moves in a game of chess.

 Clear Creek Clubs

 Student Council- Is an organization dedicated to improving school climate, increasing school spirit, and bridging the gap between Clear Creek and the community.
 Our leaders have leadership quality, ability to work with others, represent their peers, responsibility and to positively influence others.
 They are our leaders of tomorrow.
 They serve with pride, lead with confidence, and inspire to impact lives.